www.tlab.it

 ... ... ...

-Both in the case of sequences concerning the corpus lexical units and of those included in an external file (Sequence.dat), T-LAB produces four tables in the MY-OUTPUT folder:
+Both in the case of sequences concerning the corpus lexical units (or themes) and of those included in an external file (Sequence.dat), T-LAB produces several working tables which can be found in the MY-OUTPUT folder.